dboyhasnoname/learning/yaml/yaml.md

 > **Scalars**

 represent standard values of strings, integers, dates and atomic data types.
 Note that YAML also includes nodes which specify the data type structure.
-For more information on scalars, please refer to the chapter 6 of this tutorial.

 ### Serialization